mantik-ai/core/doc/Building.md

 -------------------------

 * The (Scala) integration tests are expecting a running Minikube.
+* This can be started using `scripts/dev/start_minikube.sh`
 * You can execute them directly in IntelliJ (they are annotated with `@IntegrationTest` and thus excluded from a regular test run)
-* All integration tests, including (re-)starting Minikube, can be done using `scripts/developer/integration_test_minikube.sh`
+* All integration tests, including (re-)starting Minikube, can be done using `make integration-test`